ProximaNova/ia-to-ipfs/README.md

 ## Bugs and problems
 * I saw it move up too many directories one time (could have bad results - see `rm -R` above), don't know what caused that
-* Messes up if a filename of a file in archive.org starts with a hyphen (-)
 * All $path* variables must not contain spaces
 * Commands could be better or more simple
 * Usage could be made easier